jkoren/adopt-a-drain-medford-ma/README.md

  Adjust initialLocation in ./app/assets/javascripts/main.js.rb.

  medford note 17:
- whenever loading new assets, such as .png files, always pre-compile assets (see step 3)., then add, commit and push to heroku.
+ whenever loading new assets, such as .png files, always pre-compile assets (see step 3 below)., then add, commit and push to heroku.

 # Start the web server:
 docker-compose up